RobKey/ArduinoVoltOhmAmpMeter/README.md

  </br>

  </br>
- The following code will display the voltage on input A0 pin.
+ The following code will display the voltage on input A0 pin in Serial Monitor.
  <pre>

  void setup()